-Suya spice is a peanut (groundnut) based rub with spices is commonly used across Africa to spice meat before grilling.
-It is commonly associated with barbecued meat sold on the streets, such as Suya/Yaji/Tsire in Nigeria, Chichinga in Ghana and Agashe in Sudan.
-Suya spice, also called suya pepper is the dry rub used to make these grilled meats; and its origins can be traced to the Hausas from Northern Nigeria.
+Suya spice is a peanut (groundnut) based rub with spices.
+It is used across Africa to spice meat before grilling.
+It is commonly associated with barbecued meat sold on the streets, such as suya/yaji/tsire in Nigeria, chichinga in Ghana and agashe in Sudan.
+This spice blend is also called suya pepper or yaji spice, and its origins can be traced to the Hausas from Northern Nigeria.

-Traditionally, suya spice is made from ground kuli kuli, peppers and some local spices such as cayenne pepper, garlic, ginger and grains of selim etc. Kuli kuli is a deep fried cake made from defatted peanut paste and is the base ingredient for this Nigerian spice mix.
+Traditionally, Nigerian suya spice blend is made from ground kuli kuli and some local spices such as cayenne pepper, garlic, ginger and grains of selim (negro pepper).
+Kuli kuli is a deep-fried cake made from defatted peanut paste and is the base ingredient for this Nigerian spice mix.
 However, like most spice blends and seasoning, everyone makes theirs differently, with the peanut as the star, which must be present in one form or another.

-My suya recipe has been adapted to suit people who do not have access to these local ingredients, especially kuli kuli.
-It is super easy to make and all the ingredients are available at the supermarkets.
-The taste of homemade suya powder beats the packed store bought products labelled as “suya seasoning” which do not contain any peanuts.
+My suya spice recipe has been adapted to suit people who cannot access these local ingredients, especially kuli kuli.
+It is super easy to make, and all the ingredients are available at the supermarkets.
+Moreover, the taste of this homemade suya powder beats the packed store-bought products labelled as "suya seasoning", which do not contain any peanuts.

 How Can I Use Suya Spice?

-Apart from marinating or sprinkling over beef, Nigerian suya powder is a good seasoning for roasted or grilled fish, chicken or vegetables.
-The nutty and spicy flavour is an easy way to lift the flavour of food.
+Besides marinating or sprinkling over beef, Nigerian suya powder is a good seasoning for roasted or grilled fish, chicken or vegetables.
+The nutty and spicy flavour is an easy way to add extra depth to the flavour of food.

-It works very well with roast potatoes; and is equally great to add to stir fries or salads.
-I have used it in meats for sandwiches and wraps; or oven bakes.
+It works very well with roast potatoes, and is equally great in stir-fries or salads.
+I have used it in meats for sandwiches and wraps, or oven bakes.
 The opportunities are boundless; just sprinkle over food like you would other spice seasonings.
 Here are some ideas for what you can use suya spice for at home;